Applying for Direct Housing Payments under Universal Credit and Deductions for Arrears

 Universal Credit - e-mail APA application process applies to private Landlords!

 Private Landlords need to be aware that there are 2 forms available to submit APA applications.
-The first, UC47 secure attached, is for landlords using the post; not use by email (unless in a very exceptional case a private landlord does have a secure Government email address)
+The first, UC47 secure, is for landlords using the post; not use by email (unless in a very exceptional case a private landlord does have a secure Government email address)

-- Proof of rent arrears - this will show the current balance on the rent account including the amount of rent outstanding and the amount of rent due on each payment period.
-DWP will accept a rent book, rent statement or letter from the Landlord addressed to the Tenant on letter headed paper.
+- Details of rent arrears - this will show the current balance on the rent account including the amount of rent outstanding and the amount of rent due and paid for each payment period.

 - A full break down of exactly how the rent arrears have been calculated, e.g. the period over which the arrears have accrued.

-- A full break down of exactly how the rent amount is calculated/made up e.g. service charges, water rates and any other separate charges which are included with the rent.
+- A full break down of exactly how the rent amount is calculated/made up if. service charges are payable, water rates and any other separate charges which are included with the rent.

 - Additionally, you must provide the Landlord's contact details - the name and address of the Landlord, plus the Landlord's bank/building society account number and sort code for the account into which the payment has been made.